14 Powerful Tactics to Increase Your Email Click-Through Rates

 For the subscriber who skims or doesn’t read the email content, this image does it all.
 It catches their attention, tells them about the offer and gives them a place to click.

-Ready to try these tactics for yourself?
-Test them out with your subscribers and see what tactics increase click-through rates.
+Try these tactics with your subscribers and see what increases click-through rates.